AelinXYZ/aelin/README.md

 **PURCHASER STEP 2 (Accept or Reject the Deal)**: At step two the purchaser has 2 options: reject or accept the deal.
 At this point they can no longer transfer their pool tokens.<space><space>

-**OPTION 1 - REJECT**: Rejects a portion of or all of the deal offered by calling `AelinPool.withdrawMaxFromPool()` or `withdrawFromPool(uint poolTokenAmount)`
+**OPTION 1 - REJECT**: Rejects a portion of or all of the deal offered by calling `AelinPool.withdrawMaxFromPool()` or `withdrawFromPool(uint purchaseTokenAmount)`

 Arguments:

-- `uint poolTokenAmount` used when withdrawing a specific amount and not all your tokens by calling the max function instead
+- `uint purchaseTokenAmount` used when withdrawing a specific amount and not all your tokens by calling the max function instead

 Requirements: